weiganghuang/holops-1803/task3.md

 ### Reset the ref-count of L2VPN configuration

-At this step, you will transfer the configuration ownership from device to NSO through ref-count reset.
+In this procedure, you will transfer the configuration ownership from device to NSO through ref-count reset.

-1. Reset ref-count of Bundel-Ether 100.2234 through the cli operation `service L2Vpn re-deploy reconcile`.
-This resets the ref-count, NSO service instance `test2` will then be the sole owner of the configurations.
+1. Reset the ref-count of Bundle-Ether 100.2234 by using the service L2Vpn re-deploy reconcile command.
+This resets the value of ref-count, and service instance test2 will then be the sole owner of the configurations.

 	```
 	admin@ncs% request services L2Vpn test2 re-deploy reconcile